10 Ethical And Sustainable Home Decor Brands For Your Eco Hub

 Just like fast fashion, fast furniture puts a major strain on the planet.
 In the United States, the EPA reports that about 12.1 million tons of furniture end up in landfills each year.
 I am sure that number is just as bad here in Canada.
 So before you rush out to buy that cheap and cheerful couch, consider these 10 ethical and sustainable home decor brands that are good for the planet and pretty great for your pad too!

-What to look for when shopping for Ethical And Sustainable Home Decor Brands
+What to look for when shopping for Ethical And Sustainable Home Decor Brands?

 Finding the best ethical home decor used to be hard, but now there are so many wonderful brands to choose from.
 But why do you need to think about sustainable home decor?
 There are many reasons!
 Let's jump right in.

-Fast furniture has allowed us to buy cheaply made items for our home that last only a few short years, with most of it ending up in the garbage.
+Fast furniture has allowed us to buy cheaply made items for our home that last only a few short years, with most of them ending up in the garbage.
 And on top of that, there are all the nasty chemicals that are used to manufacture that cheap stuff.
 Here are some examples of what you can expect to find in conventional furniture.

 That comfy couch is normally filled with polyurethane foam, which can be toxic and off-gas VOCs (volatile organic compounds) into your home.
 Harmful flame retardants are also present.
 These are known as PBDEs and can shed toxic dust into a home.